tloehr/rlgagent/README.md

 ---
 # Preface
 The purpose of the **RLGS** (Real Life Gaming System) is to realize games for **tactical sports** like paintball, airsoft, Nerf or Laser Tag.
-RLGS adapts well known multiplayer modes from games like Battlefield, Call of Duty, FarCry, Planetside 2 oder Counterstrike to be played in real life.

 The RLGS concept consists of two basic elements: the [commander](https://github.com/tloehr/rlgcommander) and one or more agents (this project).